CBD Cannabutter – Cooking with Hemp FLOWER

 One of the questions we get most often is how to cook with CBD hemp flower.
-We’ve worked with Jeff Danzer, one of the world’s top cannabis chefs, Jeff The 420 Chef to create a light tasting CBD cannabutter recipe for anyone interested in cooking with hemp flower and cannabis.
-We’re also super excited to worked with Mary McDonald from Pixels and Crumbs on photo instructions for this amazing recipe.
-The “light tasting hemp oil” steps can be skipped if you are OK having a stronger cannabis taste in your recipe, then go straight to “Simple Steeping Method”.
+We’ve worked with Jeff Danzer, one of the world’s top cannabis chefs, Jeff The 420 Chef to create a light-tasting CBD cannabutter recipe for anyone interested in cooking with hemp flower and cannabis.
+We’re also super excited to work with Mary McDonald from Pixels and Crumbs on photo instructions for this amazing recipe.
+The “light tasting hemp oil” steps can be skipped if you are OK having a stronger cannabis taste in your recipe, then go straight to the “Simple Steeping Method”.

-Regarding dosage, everyone is different and you’ll be using various different CBD flower, so we suggest to experiment and see what works best for you.
-The grams of hemp flower per ounces of oil or butter in recipe below is meant as a guide to start with and can be adjusted up or down at your discretion.
-For more help with dosages, Jeff The 420 Chef has a calculator for you to check dosages and here’s another.
+With dosage, everyone is different and you’ll be using various different CBD flowers, so we suggest experimenting and see what works best for you.
+The grams of hemp flower per ounces of oil or butter in the recipe below are meant as a guide to starting with and can be adjusted up or down at your discretion.
+For more help with dosages, Jeff The 420 Chef has a calculator for you to check dosages.

 by JeffThe420Chef (Chef Jeff Danzer) – Copyright Cascadia Blooms Direct

 As you begin your journey cooking with Hemp, it’s essential to know and understand the herb you are working with.
 Knowledge of hemp itself is a good place to start, along with details about the various strains and their purported effects.
 Having a handle on this information will allow you to have a safe, enjoyable edible experience.